Pacific Electric: Successors

 The K Line is a light rail line running north-south between the Jefferson Park and Westchester neighborhoods of Los Angeles, California, passing through various South Los Angeles neighborhoods and the city of Inglewood.
 It is one of six lines in the Los Angeles Metro Rail system operated by the Los Angeles County Metropolitan Transportation Authority (LACMTA).
 It was opened on October 7, 2022, making it the system's newest line.

 The current K Line represents the initial operating segment of the Crenshaw/LAX Line project, which began construction in 2014.
 A segment connecting to the C Line via a wye opened in November 2024; the C and K Lines were integrated and services realigned at that time.
 The C Line's western terminus was also redirected to the LAX/Metro Transit Center and the K Line extended to Redondo Beach station in June 2025.
-A connection to the new LAX Automated People Mover is planned for late 2025.
+A connection to the new SkyLink is planned for 2026.

 The Regional Connector Transit Project constructed a 1.9-mile (3.1 km) light rail tunnel for the Los Angeles Metro Rail system in Downtown Los Angeles.
 It connected the A and E lines with the former L Line.
 The A and E lines previously both terminated at 7th Street/Metro Center station, while the L Line ran through Little Tokyo/Arts District to either Azusa or East Los Angeles.
 The project provides a one-seat ride into the core of Downtown for passengers on those lines who previously needed to transfer, thus reducing or altogether eliminating many transfers of passengers traveling across the region via Downtown Los Angeles.

 Hybrid rail (known as the Arrow) was designed to connect the city center of San Bernardino with the University of Redlands via the Redlands Subdivision and opened in October 2022.
 It also is the first line in the country with a zero-emission, hydrogen-operated passenger train, starting in 2025.

 The "Foothill Extension" of the Gold Line has continued with Phase 2 to extend the service to Montclair.
 As of March 2020, there was some support for extending the Gold Line to Ontario International Airport, though there are neither plans nor funding for this segment as of 2022.
 The line opened to Azusa on March 5, 2016.
 Phase 2B of the Foothill Extension began construction on July 10, 2020.
 The extension opened on September 19, 2025.